sagiegurari/duckscript/docs/sdk.md

 The root path.

-Optional `--no-hidden` flag to indicate that hidden files / folders should be excluded.
+Optional `--include-hidden` flag to indicate that hidden files / folders should be included.

 ### Return Value